vervallsweg/cast-web-api/README.md

 	"members": [ {ids of the member devices this group has} ] }
 ```
 Every request with a device command returns a simple JSON object with a response (response object).
-In addition to setting the HTTP response code to 200 (success), 404 (command unknown) or 500 (error occured).
+In addition to setting the HTTP response code to 200 (success), 404 (command unknown) or 500 (error occurred).
 ```
 {
 	"response": "{ok/error}",